Welcome to the Education Collaborative

 Find out more from our frequently asked questions below.

-The Education Collaborative has been a key programme of work supporting the education, training, and career development of the health and care workforce across Birmingham and Solihull (BSol) for the last five years.
+The Education Collaborative has been a key programme of work supporting the education, training, and career development of the health and care workforce across Birmingham and Solihull (BSol) for the last eight years.

 It will continue to address the non-medical undergraduate workforce for nursing, midwifery, and AHPs, but extends its remit to support delivery of the education and training for all non-medical undergraduate trainees (except dentistry) and elements of the ICS 10 People Functions and responding to system priorities.